aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/shapes/managing-pictures/inserting-an-image-into-a-cell/_index.md

 ---
 title: Inserting an Image into a Cell
 description: Aspose.Cells is a Java library for working with spreadsheet files.
-This article explains how to fit a picture exactly to a single cell size using two different approaches: placing a floating picture over the cell, or embedding the image directly into the cell.
+This article explains how to fit a picture exactly to a single cell, either by placing a floating picture over the cell or by embedding the image directly into the cell.
 keywords: Aspose.Cells, Java library, spreadsheet, insert image, embed image, picture in cell, fit image to cell, PictureCollection, EmbeddedImage
 type: docs
 weight: 80